jkrauze/minicontra/README.md

 ## I don't see any turrets and there's only one type of level...

 Huh...
 This game is only __inspired__ by Contra.
 It's not a remake.
-I see some space for improvements like turret enemies, player weapon powerups, horizontal levels...
+I see some room for improvements like turret enemies, player weapon powerups, horizontal levels...
 If you want to develop it, you are free to fork it.

 ## I don't know what I'm doing here...

 It's okay to get lost in the internet.
 Just exit this page.
 Or watch some [random video on YouTube](http://ytroulette.com "YouTube Roulette").
+Or [less random ones](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw "3Blue1Brown channel").

 ## External sources